 Using cheap shampoos might work well for you, but it never did for my long hair.
 They made my hair feel dry and brittle.
 It was the opposite of healthy.

 Switching to a new shampoo can instantly make your hair healthier.
 The more natural it is, the better it is for you to maintain long hair.
-However, there is nothing wrong with shampoos that aren’t completely natural.
-Visit your local beauty supply store to see what shampoos are available near you.
+However, there is nothing wrong with shampoos that aren’t entirely natural.

 Massage Your Scalp While Washing Your Hair